DevOculus-Meta-Quest/OculusKiller/README.md

   <a href="https://www.paypal.com/donate/?business=X76ZW4RHA6T9C&no_recurring=0&item_name=Support+the+evolution+of+Oculus+VR+Dash+Manager%21+Your+donation+fuels+innovation+and+enhanced+virtual+experiences.+%F0%9F%9A%80%F0%9F%8C%90&currency_code=USD"><img src="https://img.shields.io/badge/Donate-PayPal-green.svg" alt="PayPal"></a>
 </p>

-## Installation
+## 🛠 Installation
-- Open Task Manager, go to Services and look for OVRService, right click on it and stop it.
+1. Open Task Manager, go to Services and look for OVRService, right click on it and stop it.
 (If you have the Oculus app or any VR games open, they WILL close when stopping OVRService.)
-- Go to `C:\Program Files\Oculus\Support\oculus-dash\dash\bin` in Explorer.
+2. Go to `C:\Program Files\Oculus\Support\oculus-dash\dash\bin` in Explorer.
-- Rename the original `OculusDash.exe` to `OculusDash.exe.bak` and move my replacement `OculusDash.exe` into the folder you just opened in Explorer.
+3. Rename the original `OculusDash.exe` to `OculusDash.exe.bak` and move my replacement `OculusDash.exe` into the folder you just opened in Explorer.
-- Go back to Task Manager, look for OVRService again, right click on it and start it.
+4. Go back to Task Manager, look for OVRService again, right click on it and start it.

-## Common Fixes
+## 🛠 Common Fixes
 ### Headset Infinitely Loads (SteamVR doesn't launch)
 - Open "File Explorer"
 - Click the "View" tab (at the top)
 - Enable "File name extensions"
 - Follow the installation instructions

-You can verify that you installed it successfully if "OculusDash.exe.bak" is the "BAK File" type.

 ![Black Screen Fix](assets/images/BlackScreenFix.png)